NJ Motorcycle Accident Lawyers Assist Bikers Struck by Cars

 Riding a motorcycle generates a sense of excitement and freedom.
-The same reasons you enjoy these sensations also make motorcycles a dangerous form of transportation.
-Without a seatbelt or an enclosed metal capsule to hold you in, your body is open to the world and hence vulnerable to being violently thrown.
+However, the same elements that thrill bikers also make motorcycles a potentially dangerous form of transportation.
+Without a seatbelt or an enclosed metal capsule to hold you in, your body is open to the world and vulnerable to severe physical harm if something goes wrong.
+From our office in Ridgewood, Seigel Law supports the motorcyclists who frequent the roads of Ridgewood, Hackensack, Fair Lawn, Teaneck, Garfield, Fort Lee, Newark, Jersey City, Paterson, Elizabeth and Clifton.
+Whether your injuries require extensive rehabilitation or are expected to heal quickly, we are ready to fight for your legal rights.

 According to the New Jersey Division of Highway Traffic Safety (HTS), about 2,000 injuries and 70 deaths occur every year as a result of approximately 2,500 motorcycle crashes.
 HTS offers several tips to motorcyclists to avoid becoming a statistic, including: